 Serving the LGBTQ Senior Community

 Like others facing the challenges of aging, LGBTQ seniors deserve respectful, high quality health and human services.
-Lavender Seniors provides social support services and a vibrant caring community of LGBTQ older adults.
-Our programs foster a sense of belonging for all LGBTQ older adults particularly those who are isolated, vulnerable, disabled and at risk.
-We also participate in local, statewide, and national advocacy efforts for the betterment of the LGBTQ and mainstream older adult community.
+Lavender Seniors provides social support services that fosters a sense of belonging for all LGBTQ older adults.
+We also participate in local, statewide, and national advocacy efforts.

 Our mission is to improve the quality of life of older lesbian, gay, bisexual, transgender, and queer (LGBTQ) residents of Alameda and Contra Costa counties.
 Lavender Seniors advances this mission through direct services, outreach, advocacy and education.
 A critical aspect of this work is ensuring that LGBTQ elders are well-prepared emotionally, physically, legally, and socially in their later years.